Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/manual-mods-install.markdown

 ---

-{: .note }
+!!! note

     Some mods are installed differently such as Native mods & Party Limit Begone has other ways of installing.
 Refer to the mods description and the guides shown there.

 ---